-If your phone distracts you, keep it in silence, or use the “Do Not Disturb” feature on your phone for the period you don’t want disturbances from phone calls, messages, and other notifications.
+If your phone distracts you, keep it on silence mode, or use the “Do Not Disturb” feature on your phone for the period you don’t want disturbances from phone calls, messages, and other notifications.
 Keep off your social pages.
 If possible, leave your phone a distance away from you, like in another room.
 If your TV distracts you, switch it off.
 If your neighborhood is noisy like mine, get yourself a pair of noise-canceling headphones.

-I have noticed about freelancing that it can suck you in, and before you know it, you are spending the better part of your day glued to your machine.
-I can be a bit of a workaholic, and being introverted doesn’t help the situations.
+I have noticed freelancing can suck you in, and before you know it, you are spending the better part of your day glued to your machine.
+I can be a bit of a workaholic, and being introverted doesn’t help the situation.

 However, I am learning to take breaks for my sanity and health.
-I was getting used to taking pain killers to relieve headaches, but a few breaks during the day have drastically reduced these headaches.
-If possible, take a walk or run through your neighborhood, hit the gym, do some exercise at home, or anything that gets you up and away from work.
+I was getting used to taking painkillers to relieve headaches, but a few breaks during the day have drastically reduced these headaches.
+If possible, take a walk or run through your neighborhood, hit the gym, do some exercise at home, or do anything that gets you up and away from work.

 Trust me, it works.
 Yes, pajamas are all cozy but can sometimes derail your productivity and get you all sleepy.
 A little dressing up once in a while, though, gives you some morale and boosts your productivity.